-4 Two-period model without common knowledge
+3 The model without common knowledge

-We now drop the assumption that high types have common knowledge about the value of a ticket.
-The absence of common knowledge removes the indeterminacy and nonexistence of equilibria that we described in the previous section.
+Here we drop the assumption that high types have common knowledge about the value of a ticket.
+The absence of common knowledge removes the indeterminacy and nonexistence of equilibria described in the previous section.
 The change also makes the predictions of the model more plausible.
+The first subsection describes how information changes over time.
+The next two subsections analyze the buyers' first period problem with and without scalpers, taking as given the first period price.